Brighton Buswatch

 We are independent from bus companies and local authorities.
 Our policy is to influence decisions by building relationships and working with others.
 We have meetings four times a year with bus companies and Council representatives where members concerns are discussed.
 They also have an opportunity to explain future proposals.

-Click here- for the May to August 2023 newsletter
+Click here- for our August '25 Buswatch newsletter

 What we do:

 Brighton Area Buswatch deals mostly with strategic issues affecting lots of people.
 We campaign for improvements to bus services and fares on behalf of bus users.
-Our policy is to build relationships with local Councils, local interest groups and bus companies to find out about their plans so we can make suggestions and try to influence them.
-Criticising authorities after they've implemented changes is usually too late to make a difference, so we try to avoid this situation occurring.
-However we will sometimes suggest lessons to be learnt, especially if we think it could help to avoid mistakes being repeated.
+Our policy is to build relationships with local Councils, local interest groups and bus companies to find out about their plans, so we can make suggestions and try to influence them.

 We are lucky to have excellent bus services in much of our area which are well-used and very few require public subsidies.
 Recently around 50 million passenger journeys were made by bus in Brighton & Hove which compares with under 20 million journeys in Southampton or Portsmouth which are similar in size.
 This is a tremendous achievement but we recognise that people's expectations are always rising and there are always improvements that can be made.